The Jon Anderson Interview

 But there’s something about bands with key original members that trumps the idea of new members.

 (slight pause) Yes music will survive.
 That’s all I care about.
 I’m a Yes fan.
 I’ve written for the band, I used to work the band, I used to direct the band.
-Nobody was interested in long-from pieces of music, and I sort of guided Steve into writing long-form pieces of music.
+Nobody was interested in long-form pieces of music, and I sort of guided Steve into writing long-form pieces of music.
 And I’m very interested in him as an artist.
 Everyone got into it — followed each other, helped each other, but I was very much the director.
 I wasn’t the leader and I wasn’t the boss.
 I wanted everybody to do their best.
 I never encroached on people and said this is the way or the highway.
 No, the best chance of surviving modern music is to try things nobody else will try.
 And that’s what Yes is.

 I’ve started writing Yes music now.
 Now that I’m not in the band, I can write Yes-style music.
 Before, I would never do that outside the band.
 Actually, I’ve been composing some very interesting music and it will be beautiful when it’s finished.
 I hope it will rejuvenate the fans who love Yes and the people who have never heard me.
 Those are the people you want to reach as well.
 You don’t just want to stick with the fans.
 You always want to open up and find new fans to experience what you’re doing and why you did it.